jrice2023/e2/p1/README.md

 If Player A's move matches "paper" and Player B's move matches "scissors" then assign value winner to Player B If Player A's move matches "paper" and Player B's move matches "rock" then assign value winner to Player A

-Report the results of Player A's Move, Player B's move, and then announce the winner to the page
+Report the results of Player A's Move, Player B's move, and announce the winner to the page
 ## Outside resource

 ## Notes for instructor